isomerpages/sportsg-corp/media-centre/media-release/_posts/2022-06-23-post-SportSG Renews and Strengthens Partnerships to provide a Health and Wellness Coach for Singapore.md

 ---
 ### **Sport Singapore Renews and Strengthens Partnerships, aims to provide a Health and Wellness Coach for every Singapore resident**

-SPORT SINGAPORE RENEWS AND STRENGTHENS PARTNERSHIPS,
-AIMS TO PROVIDE A HEALTH AND WELLNESS COACH FOR
-EVERY SINGAPORE RESIDENT

-Collaborations to strengthen the suite of offerings, with target to engage
-about 500,000 residents by 2027.
+Collaborations to strengthen the suite of offerings, with target to engage about 500,000 residents by 2027.

 **Singapore, 22 June 2022** – By 2027, about 500,000 Singapore residents can have access to a health and wellness coach under Active Health, a nation-wide initiative by Sport Singapore (SportSG).